Axisymmetric generalization of zero-scalar-curvature solutions from the Schwarzschild metric via the Newman-Janis algorithm: Conclusion

 \section{Conclusion}

-In this work, we aim to construct the axisymmetric black holes that satisfy the Ricci-flat condition and can be generated by the NJA from Schwarzschild black holes as the seed metric.
+In this study, we aim to construct axisymmetric black holes that satisfy the zero-scalar-curvature condition and can be generated by the NJA from Schwarzschild black holes as the seed metric.
 We successfully derive the general forms of complex transformations and the corresponding axisymmetric metrics.
 Our results include Kerr, Taub-NUT, and Kerr-Taub-NUT black holes as special cases for different choices of parameters.
 Additionally, our findings indicate the existence of new axisymmetric black holes, which we designate as the NJ class of Schwarzschild black holes.

 The methodology developed in this study may be extended to related areas.
-For instance, it could be applied to construct axisymmetric black holes in the Chern-Simons gravity.
+For instance, it can be applied to construct axisymmetric black holes in the Chern-Simons gravity.
 This would involve inverting the specific form of complex transformations when the vanishing Pontryagin density is imposed as a constraint.
 Another possible application is the construction of regular black holes \cite{Lan:2023cvz} that satisfy the relevant equations of motion.
-Notably, there exists a class of regular black holes that does not originate from quantum corrections, such as the ABG black holes \cite{Ayon-Beato:1998hmi}, which are solutions to the gravity coupled to nonlinear electrodynamics.
-Thus, it is essential for axisymmetric black holes to adhere to the equations of motion, which ensures the self-consistency.
-Moreover, for the regular black holes derived from quantum corrections \cite{Lewandowski:2022zce,Zhang:2024khj}, our method may also facilitate the generation of axisymmetric solutions that meet specific conditions.
+Notably, a class of regular black holes exists that does not originate from quantum corrections, such as the ABG black holes \cite{Ayon-Beato:1998hmi}, the solutions to gravity coupled to nonlinear electrodynamics, where the corresponding equations of motion should be imposed for searching axisymmetric black holes besides the zero-scalar-curvature condition.
+Moreover, for the regular black holes derived from quantum corrections \cite{Lewandowski:2022zce,Zhang:2024khj,Shi:2024vki,Lin:2024flv}, our method may facilitate the generation of axisymmetric solutions that meet specific conditions.
 This will be the focus of our future research.